If you don’t know what this game is about, here’s my quick summary before I get into my Streets of Rogue review:

 What gets carried forward from your last run

 By that, I mean aside from the chicken nuggets you earn from your dungeon run, you literally don’t take anything else with you back to home base when you die.
-Which is a shame because that give you no customization of your favourite class beyond aesthetic level.
-So you don’t get that tight connection with your favourite job.
+Which is a shame because that give you no customization of your favorite class beyond aesthetic level.
+So you don’t get that tight connection with your favorite job.

 If you want to see your other choices before you decide to spend your money, check out the October releases.
 Happy gaming!